maxisimo/42-Dr-Quine/README.md

 ```
 ## Bonuses
 The only Bonus accepted during p2p is to have redone this project entirely in the language of your choice.
-I choosed to redone it in Python.
+I chose to redo it in Python.

 ### Prerequies
 For the bonuses, this project uses [Homebrew](https://brew.sh/) and [Python](https://programwithus.com/learn-to-code/install-python3-mac/).
 Go check them out if you don't have them locally installed.